-Kortum Law Office, P.L.L.C. provides representation for all types of employment situations including harassment, discrimination, whistleblower cases and disputes relating to wrongful discharge.
-Our staff understands that employment issues not only take an emotional toll on employees but also often cause financial difficulties.
+Kortum Law Office, P.L.L.C., provides representation for all types of employment situations including harassment, discrimination, whistleblower cases and disputes relating to wrongful discharge.
+Our Kalispell employment law lawyers understand that employment issues not only take an emotional toll on employees but also often cause financial difficulties.

 Because our office has experience with Montana Human Rights Bureau claims, wrongful discharge claims, constructive discharge claims and retaliation, we are able to offer unique services including review and negotiation of severance packages, employment contracts, and non-compete agreements.

 Kortum Law Office, P.L.L.C. is committed to providing you with the most practical advice and competent representation while recognizing and working to lessen the negative impact your legal matter has on you and your family.
 We understand that most people are unfamiliar with the legal system.
-Our professional staff takes the time to answer your questions and explain your options to you in common language you can understand.
+Our Kalispell employment law lawyers will take the time to answer your questions and explain your options to you in common language you can understand.
 Contact us today for a free consultation.

 The Montana Wrongful Discharge Act preempts common law remedies.
 In Montana, an employee can be discharged for any reason, as long as it is not an unlawful reason, during the probationary period.
 The default probationary period in Montana, is 6 months.
 However, an employer can extend or shorten that period.
 Once an employee has worked beyond the probationary period, an employer can discharge that employee for good cause.
 Good cause is generally defined, in Montana, as reasonable job related grounds for dismissal based upon (1) a failure to satisfactorily perform job duties, (2) disruption of the employer’s operation, or (3) other legitimate business reasons.